Death by sawing: Caligula

+The Kitos War

 The Kitos War occurred 115–117 AD, and was a rebellion by the Jews within the Roman Empire.
 Major revolts happened several places, and the main source by Cassius Dio claims that in Cyrene, 220,000 Greeks were massacred by the Jews; in Cyprus, 240,000.
 Dio adds that many of the victims were sawn asunder, and that the Jews licked up the blood of the slain, and "twisted the entrails like a girdle about their bodies".